Getting Started

 Who it’s for

-- Developers running 2+ AI agents in parallel on a project
+- Developers running AI agents on large codebases who keep burning tokens on

-- Teams where agents need to divide work without human micromanagement
+grepandls - Teams running 2+ agents in parallel where the agents need to divide work without stepping on each other

-- Anyone who wants a lightweight, auditable task system that works from any terminal
+- Anyone who wants a local, auditable, offline-capable agent context layer that works from any terminal

 npm i -g codepakt